postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 #### Get the source code

-To get the source code for PostgresML, you can clone our Github repo:
+To get the source code for PostgresML, you can clone our Github repository:

 ```bash
 git clone https://github.com/postgresml/postgresml